CAKR: Commutative algebra k-mer representations for genomics: Genetic variant classification

-Fig.~\ref{fig:sarscov2} shows the phylogenetic trees inferred by six alignment-free methods on the {SARS-CoV-2} dataset used for genetic variant identification.
-Among these methods, our {CAKL} approach achieved the highest concordance with known variant lineages, outperforming the other five.
-Compared with the MAFFT-based tree (Fig.~\ref{fig:mafft}), which serves as a state-of-the-art alignment-based benchmark, the CAKL tree captures the same high-level clade structure and accurately delineates all major SARS-CoV-2 lineages.
+Supplementary Fig.~\ref{fig:sarscov2} shows the phylogenetic trees inferred by six alignment-free methods on the {SARS-CoV-2} dataset used for genetic variant classification.
+Among these methods, our {CAKR} approach achieved the highest concordance with known variant lineages, outperforming the other five.
+Compared with the MAFFT-based tree (Supplementary Fig.~\ref{fig:mafft}), which serves as a state-of-the-art alignment-based benchmark, the CAKR tree captures the same high-level clade structure and accurately delineates all major SARS-CoV-2 lineages.
 While subtle differences in internal branching order exist, both trees identify consistent and biologically meaningful variant groupings.
+For further reference, we also reconstructed SARS-CoV-2 phylogenies using IQ-TREE 3~\cite{wong2025iqtree3} and RAxML-NG~\cite{kozlov2019raxmlng}, shown in Supplementary Fig.~\ref{fig:sarscov2_iqtree_raxml}.

-Notably, the CAKL tree closely mirrors the MAFFT tree in its high-level topology, despite being derived entirely without the use of sequence alignment.
-This highlights the strength of CAKL as a reliable and scalable alignment-free approach to phylogenetic inference.
+Notably, the CAKR tree closely mirrors the MAFFT tree in its high-level topology, despite being derived entirely without the use of sequence alignment.
+This highlights the strength of CAKR as a reliable and scalable alignment-free approach to phylogenetic inference.
 Its ability to reproduce biologically meaningful relationships among viral variants reinforces its potential for large-scale genomic studies where alignment may be computationally prohibitive or error-prone.